 While it’s not clear if any of these chemicals are actually left in the final product, the chemicals do often get dumped into the air and waterways surrounding the manufacturing facilities.
 This is why when you do look for bamboo fabrics and other kinds of rayon, you’ll want to look for brands that use a closed-loop process (which means the chemicals don’t get dumped into the ecosystem).
 Additionally, you’ll want to look for brands like TENCEL that use a different, safer set of chemicals.

-These Are the Best Underwear Brands for Sensitive Skin in 2023
+These Are the Best Hypoallergenic Underwear Brands for Sensitive Skin

 We have a lot of different non-toxic underwear brands on The Filtery, including the best organic underwear that’s made in the USA, the best organic boxers and briefs for men, and many more.

 Okay, now let’s get to it!
-Here our our favorite underwear brands to shop from if you have sensitive skin:
+Here our my recommendations for underwear brands to shop from if you have sensitive skin:

 Carries: Women’s